-Voice-notes app with RAG over your captures, an agentic transcription pipeline, and a hardware pendant, Expo + Next.js on Convex, R2, and OpenRouter.
+Voice-notes product with retrieval over captured notes, an agentic transcription pipeline, and a companion hardware pendant concept across Expo, Next.js, Convex, R2, and OpenRouter.

-Pseudonymous community for laid-off tech workers, Reddit/Twitter hybrid, employer-anchored posts.
+Pseudonymous community product for laid-off tech workers, built around employer-anchored posts, lightweight identity, and a Reddit/Twitter-style participation model.

-Native iOS front-end for tmux on a Mac over Tailscale, WebSocket-over-TLS with short-lived JWTs and auto LE certs.
+Native iOS terminal client for tmux on a Mac over Tailscale, using WebSocket-over-TLS, short-lived JWTs, and automated Let's Encrypt certificates.

-A daily 2-hour live show plus essays, weekly columns, and a thread feed, Next.js + Convex on Cloudflare.
-Coming soon.
+Publishing and media project for essays, weekly columns, live programming, and a thread feed, built with Next.js and Convex on Cloudflare.

 The leanest org is the org of one.